-Sam moved around to the other side of the bed and gazed down at her dad’s face as he struggled to breathe.
+Sam moved around to the other side of the bed and gazed down at her dad’s face.
 Tears threatened, but she fought them off, determined to stay strong for Celia, who was hysterical.

 They’d been on borrowed time for almost four years now, during which Skip’s once-robust world had been reduced to three rooms.
 He’d been trapped in a kind of hell she wouldn’t wish on her worst enemy.
 All that time, she’d known that at some point his body would surrender the fight.

 Knowing it could happen at any time didn’t make the reality easier, though.

 Her sisters lived close by, so it didn’t take them long to get there, rushing into the room and bringing the scents of cold and wood smoke with them.
 They took one look at Skip and broke down into heartbroken sobs when they realized what was happening.
 Sam didn’t acknowledge them or do anything other than stare at the face of the man who’d occupied the very center of her life.